These states have issued stay-at-home orders. What does that mean?

 Massachusetts

-Massachusetts Gov. Charlie Baker ordered all nonessential businesses to close Tuesday afternoon and remain closed until at least April 7.
+Massachusetts Gov. Charlie Baker ordered all nonessential businesses to close in the afternoon of Tuesday, March 24 and remain closed until at least April 7.
 The governor also said the state Department of Health has issued a stay-at-home advisory, but stressed that it wasn't a shelter-in-place order.

 “Everyone is advised to stay home and limit all unnecessary activities,” he said at a news conference.
 “We’re asking everyone to use their common sense, think about the impact this virus is having on the sick and elderly, and to limit their interactions with other people."